-The interoperability standards include eight discipline areas
+The interoperability standards include nine discipline areas

 The standards provided here have been collaboratively prepared with the goal of defining interfaces and environments to facilitate cooperative deep space exploration endeavors.
 These standards focus on topics prioritized in this early phase of exploration planning and are not intended to dictate design features beyond the interfaces.
 By providing the standards here, we hope to engage the wide-ranging global spaceflight industry, and encourage feedback on the standards from all potential stakeholder audiences.